scalyr/scalyr-agent-2/docs/docker.md

 You can also specify additional volumes on the command line, for example in case you want to make logs files from other containers available to the scalyr-agent container.
 [See here](#log-volumes) for how to configure such volumes.

+##Data files

+If you wish to persist checkpoint information about already logged files and/or Docker logs, it is recommended that your scalyr data directory is also mapped from the host to the container e.g.
+`-v /path/to/persistent/data-dir:/var/lib/scalyr-agent-2`

 #Stopping the scalyr-agent container